insidewhy/domos/README.md

 # domos

+Domos is a library for working with HTML5 and CSS3.
+It provides:

-Domos provides a nice JavaScript API for use with CSS3 transitions.
+ * A JavaScript API for use with CSS3 transitions.

-It also supplies an event based UI state and template API built on top of the transition API that both use HTML5 data attributes.
+ * Event based UI states based on data tags that use the transition framework.
+ * Event based templates based on data tags.
+ * Convert select boxes to allow the pointer to be styled.
+ * Tooltips with pointers.

 It can be obtained from
  * full source - http://nuisanceofcats.github.com/domos/domos.src.js